 If there is any doubt about who is at fault in a car accident, and phone records indicate one driver was using a cell-phone, that person is almost certainly going to be at fault and will be held responsible for damages and medical bills, and could face possible criminal charges for reckless driving or negligence.
 Even if the driver wasn’t using the mobile device at the time of the accident, pre-trial discovery of phone company records and social media website activity may show the driver was negligent at another time during that drive, which would establish a pattern of unsafe distracted driving.

 While that is useful information for anyone tempted to text while driving, it’s also useful if you are on the receiving end of a distracted driver.
-If you suspect you might be the victim of a distracted driver, call the personal injury lawyers at Reyes Browne Reilley Law Firm and have them look into the police records of the accident.
+If you suspect you might be the victim of a distracted driver, call the Dallas auto accident lawyers at Reyes Browne Reilley Law Firm and have them look into the police records of the accident.
 They will be able to determine if you have a good case.
 Receiving a settlement after a car wreck helps insure that he financial responsibility falls on the distracted driver.
 Even if that driver is a teenager, this reminder of the costliness and very real hazards and consequences of texting and driving may then further motivate parents to help remind their teens again and again NOT TO TEXT AND DRIVE!